simonebaracchi/s3website/README.md

   - Serverless: one less thing to manage;
   - Not necessarily static: the content itself can actually be easily updated via APIs, either via AWS Lambda or another computing instance running somewhere else (whose specs can be significantly smaller compared to a website meant to serve millions of users).

+## System setup ##

+Install and configure awscli, certbot, jq (pip3 install --upgrade awscli ; apt install certbot jq)

-## Setup ##
+## Credentials setup ##

+Decide the website name.
+Usually something like www.example.com.

-Create a suitable AWS user and credentials pair.
+Create a suitable AWS user and credentials pair (eg via the AWS console).
 Such user should have at least
   - permission to write to S3 bucket
-  - permission to import certificates in ACM, i.e. acm:ImportCertificate (if using SSL)
+  - permission to import certificates in ACM (if using SSL)
-  - permission to create distribution in Cloudfront, i.e. cloudfront:CreateDistribution, GetDistribution, GetDistributionConfig, UpdateDistribution, ListDistributions (if using SSL)
+  - permission to create distribution in Cloudfront (if using SSL).

-Install and configure awscli, certbot, jq (pip3 install --upgrade awscli ; apt install certbot jq; aws configure)
+See user_permissions.json for an example permissions schema.

+Then insert the credentials in the AWS cli tool:

+`# export AWS_PROFILE=www.example.com`

+`# aws configure`

 ## Create the website ##

-Decide the website name.
-Usually something like www.example.com.

-Then run `./create.sh`.
+Run `./create.sh`.
 The script will:

   - Create a s3 bucket (using the name you will provide)
   - configure bucket for static website hosting
   - configure bucket policy for public read

 Then, copy all files to the bucket.
 The "upload.sh" helper tool may be used.
+For example, if your pages are in the `src` directory:

+`# cd src`

+`# path_to_script/upload.sh *`

 ## Setup domain name and SSL ##